 The problem with many supplements for reducing stress levels is that they can make you really sleepy.
 That just defeats the purpose of helping you concentrate on getting important tasks done.
 With so many responsibilities, to-do lists and stresses, coffee automatically becomes the go-to pick me up.
 Unfortunately, in the long term, this just makes you more exhausted.
 Things have to keep moving forward though.
 Sometimes looking at our diet, catching up on sleep or over-training and under-training is just not enough.
 It means you need to supplement a possible deficiency!

 Sadly, this is not a quick fix article but it is a step in the right direction.
 Fueling your body with the right nutrition is a massive factor, but it’s a lot more complicated than just calories in versus calories out.
 Nor is it just about getting enough sleep.
-If your hormones are out of alignment, it could be why you’re feeling fatigued and stressed.
+If your hormones are out of alignment, that could be why you’re feeling fatigued and stressed.
 Too much caffeine also makes things worse.
 We all love a good cup now and then, but once you grow resistant to it it doesn’t work as well and can turn into an unhealthy habit.

 Having said that, supplementing the right brain-protecting nutrients can be confusing too since there are so many on the shelves.
 All promising tons of amazing health benefits to transform your life!
-I want to clarify that for you so we can toss the gimmicks and enjoy the most effective supplements for a calmer, more focused you.
+I want to clarify this for you so we can toss the gimmicks and enjoy the most effective supplements for a calmer, more focused you.

 Brain-Protecting Supplements Are Vital To Life